trailofbits/krf/README.md

 # may fault!
 krfexec ls

-# tell krf to fault with a 1/100 probability
+# tell krf to fault with a 1/100 (or 1%) probability
 sudo krfctl -p 100

 # tell krf to fault `io` profile (and so i/o related syscalls)